couchbase/service-broker/README.md

 The Service Broker is designed to be used with the [Kubernetes Service Catalog](https://kubernetes.io/docs/concepts/extend-kubernetes/service-catalog/) which provides Kubernetes native bindings in the form of `ServiceInstance` and `ServiceBinding` resources.
 Using Kubernetes RBAC controls, platorm administrators can control precicely what users can provision and where.
+Due to how the service catalog works, a binding must reside in the same namespace as the service instance.
 This supports:

 * Self-service